Review #75 – Mad Hatter Sichuan Saison 68/100

 On the nose there are aromas of rich, biscuit malt, slight aromas of sharp citrus fruits, a little pepper and spicy ester filled yeast aromas, almost barn like.
 The nose isn’t too complex on this one but it’s not bad.

 On the palate the yeast flavours are quite musty and very apparent up front, slightly like damp hay.
 The citrus that was present on the nose is here on the palate too – clove spiced orange marmalade comes to mind.
-The Sichuan pepper creeps in a steadily grows, providing a slight tongue tingling feel.
+The Sichuan pepper creeps in and steadily grows, providing a slight tongue tingling feel.
 Finish is dry with a very long spicy linger.

 I am probably one of the few people who think this could have done with more Sichuan peppercorn spice.
 A good beer but not one of the more impressive expressions from Mad Hatter.